-Looking for the main things to do in Barcelona?
-There are famous museums like the Museu Picasso and the MACBA, or you can take a walk through one of the beautiful parks like Parc Guell or Montjuic.
-You can also enjoy the city’s many restaurants, cafes, and bars, or go shopping at the many shops and markets.
+Planning a trip to Barcelona?
+This article provides a list of 20 essential things to do in Barcelona, Spain.
+You can visit famous museums like the Picasso Museum and the MACBA, or maybe you would prefer to take a walk through one of the beautiful parks like Parc Guell or Montjuic.
 And, of course, you can’t forget about the beach!

-For those who love art and architecture, Antoni Gaudí’s artistic flair can be seen all around the city.
+For those who love art and architecture, the famous artist Antoni Gaudí’s flair can be seen all around the city.

 The foodie scene is hugely celebrated, and the different neighbourhoods all have their own culinary styles (I have sampled food and drinks in the Gothic Quarter, El Born and Gràcia, but of course there are many more areas to visit).